luoyi0313/luoyi0313.github.io/en/README.md

 This manipulation has prevented many people from developing a mature attention span.
 They expect the classroom and the workplace to provide the same constant excitement they get from television.
 That, of course, is an impossible demand, and when it isn’t met they call their teachers boring and their work unfulfilling.
 Because such people seldom have the patience to read books that require them to think, many publishers have replaced serious books with light fare written by celebrities.

 Even when writers of serious books do manage to become published authors, they are often directed to give short, dramatic answers during promotional interviews, sometimes at the expense of accuracy.
 A man who coaches writers for talk shows offered one client this advice: “If I ask you whether the budget deficit is a good thing or a bad thing, you should not say, ‘Well, it stimulates the economy but it passes on a burden.’
 You have to say ‘It’s a great idea!’ or ‘It’s a terrible idea!’
-It doesn’t matter which.”2 ( _Translation_ : ”Don’t give a balanced answer.
+It doesn’t matter which.” ( _Translation_ : ”Don’t give a balanced answer.
 Give an oversimplified one because it will get you noticed.”)

 Print journalism is also in the grip of sensationalism.
 As a newspaper editor observed, “Journalists keep trying to find people who are at 1 or at 9 on a scale of 1 to 10 rather than people at 3 to 7 [the more moderate positions] where most people actually are.”3 Another journalist claims, “News is now becoming more opinion than verified fact.
 Journalists are slipping into entertainment rather than telling us the verified facts we need to know.”